-This publication contains the official text of the Code, as approved by the American Law Institute and the National Conference of Commissioners on Uniform State Laws.
+This publication contains the official text of the Code, as approved by the American Law Institute and the Uniform Law Commissioners.
 It includes the Official Comments to the Code as well as an unofficial table of cross-references from prior uniform acts to the Code.
 Some appendices include earlier texts of several Articles, as well as the texts of amendments incorporated into the Code at different times.
 PEB Commentaries are included in one of the appendices.

 B. State UCC Laws

-State variations can also be found at the Legal Information Institute.
+State variations can also be found at the Legal Information Institute's Uniform Commercial Code Locator.
 This free website is arranged by Article number and offers links to state legislature websites containing the state enacted versions of the UCC.

 C. Case Law

-Uniform Commercial Code Reporting Service: Cases and Commentary and Uniform Commercial Code Case Digest.
-(KF880 .A29 U54 and KF880.3 U54 & online in WestlawNext)
+Uniform Commercial Code Reporting Service: Cases and Commentary.
+(KF880 .A29 U54 & online in Westlaw).

 UCC Reporter - Digest (online in Lexis Advance) is a digest of UCC decisions in all states, arranged by UCC section with links to the full-text cases.